 NHS England has published frequently asked questions for Better Care Fund Planning Requirements 2017-19.

 The frequently asked questions have been designed to help local areas develop their Better Care Fund plans.
-The number of national conditions has been reduced from 2016-17.
+The number of national conditions has been reduced for 2016-17.
 The current agreed conditions are:

 - A requirement for a jointly agreed plan, approved by the health and wellbeing board.